Deaf Children Australia: History

 On 14 February 1859, Mrs. Sarah Lewis wrote a letter to the Melbourne Argus newspaper, expressing her concern about the lack of education options for her deaf daughter.
 She mentioned that without proper facilities in Melbourne, she would have no choice but to send her daughter to England for her education.
 In response, Frederick J. Rose, a deaf man himself, took action and opened the School for the Deaf and Dumb on 12 November 1860 in Peel Street, Prahran.

 As the number of students increased, it became necessary to have a permanent facility that could also provide accommodation.
 Consequently, in October 1866, the Bluestone Building at 597 St. Kilda Road was established.
 This building provided a stable environment and proper facilities to support the education of deaf children.

 In January 1949, reflecting a shift towards more respectful and inclusive terminology, the institution's name was changed from the Victorian Deaf and Dumb Institution to the Victorian School for Deaf Children.

 By February 2003, in response to the growing need for more comprehensive and national-level services, the decision was made to establish Deaf Children Australia (DCA) as a national entity.
 The aim was to advocate for and support all deaf and hard-of-hearing children across Australia, ensuring that they have access to quality education and resources regardless of location.

+DCA also keeps deaf history and heritage alive through the Bluestone History Tour.
+The tour traces where the organisation began and what it has meant to the community over time.
+Visitors learn about the people behind that work, including F. J. Rose, along with the early supporters who helped build services for deaf and hard of hearing children across Australia.